TRaSH-Guides/Guides/docs/Plex/Tips/Plex-media-server.md

         **Suggested: `Enabled`**

-        *Ever watch a TV show and it starts playing that same minute and a half credits intro that you've already watched multiple times?
-Well, you can have your Plex Media Server analyze the TV shows to try and detect those introductions and then let you skip through them with a single click!*
+        *Have you ever watched a TV show, and it starts playing that same minute and a half credits intro that you've already seen multiple times?
+Well, you can have your Plex Media Server analyze your TV shows to try and detect those introductions, and then let you skip through them with a single click!*

 1. Enable credits detection